codezri/releasezri/README.md

 A meaningful and minimalist release strategy for developers
 ```

 Managing manual release notes is hard.
 Therefore, everyone tends to generate release notes from commit messages.
 But, you won't get a meaningful release note at the end.
 ReleaseZri offers you a simple strategy to maintain a human-friendly changelog and generate release notes automatically.
-It also gives you a GitHub action template that you can simply copy-paste into your projects.
+It also gives you a GitHub Action template that you can simply copy-paste into your projects.

 ## Simple steps
 - Use releasezri's simple changelog format.